Nuertz/alx-pre_course/README.md

-This project is about creating files and niavigating my git repository It has helped me to understand how git and github works
+This project is about creating files and niavigating my git repository It has helped me to understand how git and github work